Classification of swords: Claymore

 The Scottish name "claymore" (claidheamh mór, lit. "large/great sword") can refer to either the longsword with a distinctive two-handed grip, or the basket-hilted sword.
-The two handed claymore is an early Scottish version of a greatsword.
+The two-handed claymore is an early Scottish version of a greatsword.

 Zweihänder

 The Zweihänder ("two-hander") or Beidhänder ("both-hander") is a true two-handed sword, in the sense that it cannot be wielded in only one hand.
 It was a specialist weapon wielded by certain Landsknechte (mercenary soldiers), so-called Doppelsöldners.
+A similar weapon used in Spain and Portugal was called montante.

 Classification by blade type

 Double-edge and straight swords

-These are double-edged, usually straight bladed swords, designed for optimized balance, reach and versatility.
+These are double-edged, usually straight-bladed swords, designed for optimized balance, reach and versatility.